Persecution of Believers, 1978 (49.14-2)

 *

-Zherebnenko, Karman, Kreker and Yakimov, from Novosibirsk, who were detained in December 1977 (CCE 48), were also released.
-(In CCE 48, the surnames Vibe and Zherebnenko were wrongly spelt.)
+Novosibirsk Baptists Zherebnenko, Karman, Kreker and Yakimov, detained in December 1977 (CCE 48.16-4), have also been released.
+(The surnames Vibe and Zherebnenko were wrongly spelt in the CCE 48 report.)

 *